-Handling of Improper Demands, Etc. from Organized Criminal Elements stipulate that the Incident Response Person appointed in each Group company should promptly report the matter to the Incident Response Department, and that the Incident Response Person and Incident Response Department should collaborate in responding to the improper demand, including discussions and interviews.
+Handling of Improper Demands, Etc. from Organized Criminal Elements

+In the event of improper demands, the Recruit Group Basic Procedures for Dealing with Antisocial Forces stipulate that the Incident Response Person appointed in each Group company should promptly report the matter to the Incident Response Department, and that the Incident Response Person and Incident Response Department should collaborate in responding to the improper demand, including discussions and interviews.
 Training sessions for those responsible for preventing improper demands are provided for Incident Response Persons, who are in principle required to participate in the sessions.